haurog/GnoClaimSwapForward/README.md

 4. **Swap wxDAI to EURe**: Use curve to swap wxDAI to EURe using the [eureusd pool](https://curve.fi/#/xdai/pools/eureusd/deposit).
 5. **Forward**: Transfer the received EURe to the destination address stored in the smart contract.

-The smart contract is automatically executed at a regular interval (7 days) using PowerPools decentralized network of keepers.

 The choice of these two pools to swap the tokens is that the balancer one is not incentivized and still pretty large giving a good liquidity and probably better long term stability than highly incentivized pools.
 The curve pool gives extremely good liquidity and low fee.
 Overall a pure balancer path would have been more expensive than this mixed swap path.
-Manual tests over several weeks have shown that the chosen path beats a pure Balancer swap most of the time and is generally close to cowswaps swaps, but obviously never beating them.
+Manual tests over several weeks have shown that the chosen path beats a pure Balancer swap most of the time and is generally close to cowswaps swaps, but obviously never beating cowswap.

+For my own claims, I chose to execute the [transaction automatically](](https://app.powerpool.finance/#/gnosis/explorer/jobs/0x071412e301C2087A4DAA055CF4aFa2683cE1e499/0x483c7847f80a1cfdc701f74fbf8877ddf5c0d4e11f444772d4b44fee5e713b6d/)) at a regular interval (7 days) using PowerPools decentralized network of keepers.

 ## Possible Attack Vectors and Mitigations